iris1901/CUNA/README.md

   --window 10 \
   --seq_type dna
 ```
 The output folder will contain .npz files with the extracted features and labels.
-These files are ready to be used in model training (see Step 3).
+These files are ready to be used in model training.

 ## Step 3: Model Training (BiLSTM and Transformer)